PetrGlad/interview-webmon/README.md

 cp config/keys/kafka/ca.pem config/keys/pg/
 ```
 Be sure to double check user name in `user-creds-download` command
-as it does not check whether user with that name exist and succeeds anyway.
+as it does not verify whether user with that name exist and may fail silently.

 Unfortunately for Postgres it is not supported.
 So you have to copy database
 user password from database's service admin page into `config/keys/pg/pk.key`.